ZhenshengLee/performance_test/README.md

 # Troubleshooting

 1. When running performance test it prints for example the following error :
-`ERROR: You must compile with FastRTPS support to enable FastRTPS as communication mean.`
+`ERROR: You must compile with FastRTPS support to enable FastDDS as communication mean.`

-This means that the performance test needs to be compiled with `--cmake-args -DPERFORMANCE_TEST_FASTRTPS_ENABLED=ON` to switch from ROS 2 to FastRTPS.
+This means that the performance test needs to be compiled with `--cmake-args -DPERFORMANCE_TEST_FASTRTPS_ENABLED=ON` to switch from ROS 2 to FastDDS.

 # Literature